 Mix a light application of a balanced organic fertiliser into the soil prior to planting.

-Beans, Courgette, Marrow, Pumpkin and Cucumber.
 A rare "shelter" plant, sunflowers can be used to create shade for sun-stressed crops.
 Tall varieties can serve as trellises for transplanted runner beans seedlings (but not those grown from seed in the same area as sunflower seedlings are negatively allelopathic to competitors.)